Baby Loss Awareness Week

 baby_loss_awareness_week9th – 15th October

 Baby Loss Awareness Week provides the opportunity for parents and whānau around New Zealand to come together and remember the lives of their babies who have died.
 We acknowledge the lives and deaths of all babies, no matter what their gestation, length of life or how they died.
+It is also a chance to highlight the work done by Sands around New Zealand.
+The aims for the week are:

 • To promote 15th October as International Pregnancy and Infant Loss Remembrance Day.